bmi203-2023/minimal-viable-package/README.md

 **5. Create a pyproject.toml in the working directory that specifies the package's build system.**

+Using the terminal or your favorite IDE, please follow these steps:

 ```bash
 $ touch pyproject.toml
 $ vim pyproject.toml